LispCookbook/cl-cookbook/strings.md

 "big"
 ~~~

-Note this potential caveat: According to the HyperSpec, "for STRING-UPCASE,
+Note this potential caveat: according to the HyperSpec,

-STRING-DOWNCASE, and STRING-CAPITALIZE, string is not modified.
-However, if no
-characters in string require conversion, the result may be either string or a
+> for STRING-UPCASE, STRING-DOWNCASE, and STRING-CAPITALIZE, string is not modified.
+However, if no characters in string require conversion, the result may be either string or a copy of it, at the implementation's discretion.

-copy of it, at the implementation's discretion."
-This implies the last result in
+This implies that the last result in
 the following example is implementation-dependent - it may either be "BIG" or
 "BUG".
 If you want to be sure, use COPY-SEQ.